ibm-cloud-docs/discovery-data/getting-started.md

 Now, let's customize a bit.
 Starting on the **Improve and Customize** page, complete the following steps:

-1. Enter the natural language query `How do I install {{site.data.keyword.icp4dfull_notm}}` in the query box.
+1. Enter the natural language query `How do I install {{site.data.keyword.icp4dfull_notm}}` in the query field.
-1. Review the query results displayed.
+1. Review the query results that are displayed.
 View the source document for each result by clicking on **View passage in document**.
 1. On the **Improvement tools** panel, choose **Customize display**, and select **Facets**.
 Select **New facet**, then click the **From existing fields in a collection** button.
 Choose `enriched_text.entities.type` from the dropdown and click **Apply**.
 The new facets will display.
 You can change the name of the facet label, and the filtering behavior.

 ## Step 5: Keep exploring and experimenting